How to Create Restore Point in Windows 7 (2 Ways)

 • Schedule Backup: The Event triggers and USB plug in are available in the Professional version or higher.

 • Backup Scheme: Once you enable schedule backup, the incremental backup will be activated.
-And you can also use the differential backup to save disk space or directly free up space with different automatic backup cleanup methods.
+You can also use the differential backup to save disk space or directly free up space with different automatic backup cleanup methods.

 • Options: Click it to comment on this task, enable email notification, set compression level, or splitting method, etc.